About the Religion and Philosophy Division

 The Religion and Philosophy Division seeks to lead students into a deeper understanding of religion,--especially Christianity--with an emphasis on academic rigor and a spirit of genuine inquiry.
 We embrace our University's tradition to pursue the very highest of academic standards within a context that celebrates and extends the spiritual and ethical ideals of the Christian faith.

-In keeping with founder George Pepperdine's vision for a Christian institution of higher education, all full-time faculty members in the Religion and Philosophy Division have received a doctoral degree in their field and are active members in a Church of Christ.
-Our faculty members strive to balance their academic pursuits with being leaders in their faith communities and forming strong relationships with students.
-While our faculty are members of the Churches of Christ, our courses are structured around principles of non-denominational Christian traditions and our students come from a variety of religious backgrounds.
+In keeping with founder George Pepperdine's vision for a Christian institution of higher education, all full-time faculty members in the Religion and Philosophy Division have received a doctoral degree in their field.
+Additionally, all full-time faculty that teach religion are active members in a Church of Christ.
+All our faculty members strive to balance their academic pursuits with being leaders in their faith communities and forming strong relationships with students.
+While many of our faculty are members of the Churches of Christ, our courses are structured around principles of non-denominational Christian traditions and our students come from a variety of religious backgrounds.

 The Religion and Philosophy Division offers numerous courses in a variety of areas, including Biblical Studies and languages, Church History, Christian Thought, Missions and Ministry, at both the undergraduate and graduate levels.